fttlanshang/POI-Identifier-for-Enron/README.md

 > What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]

 In my opinion, validation is separating testing data and training data.
 Only use training data for model training, and use test data to estimate the model performance and to check whether overfitting exist in the model.
-To maximize the use of our data, we could do K-Fold cross validation and others.
-And in this case, `StratifiedShuffleSplit` were used.
+To maximize the use of our data, we could do K-Fold cross validation and other validation methods.

 And I think using all features and labels to train the model would probably be a classic mistake, in this way, you would get a rather high score because your model had already seen the data.

-During `GridSearchCV`, I used `StratifiedShuffleSplit` as the cross validation method.
-And the best estimator produced by `GridSearchCV` were estimated using `tester.py`.
+And in this case, `StratifiedShuffleSplit` were used as the cross validation method, during `GridSearchCV` to search for good parameters set and in `tester.py`to estimate performance.
+The reason why it was perferred was that since two classes were imbalanced(only 18 POIs), stratification would keep the balance between POIs ans non-POIs.

 > Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]